abcminiuser/python-homeassistant-streamdeck/README.md

 Working - kind of.
 You can define your own page controller and attach lights and automation objects to them, which are toggled on or off when the button is pressed.
-You can also attach a value adjustor to a button which will just shown the current value of a given Home Assistant sensor.
+You can also attach a value adjuster to a button which will just shown the current value of a given Home Assistant sensor.

 This is my first asyncio project, and I'm not familiar with the technology, so